HannahSones/NoteTaker/README.md

 ----------

 ## Functionality
 The following screen record video demonstrates the entirety of the app's functionality.
-To view the complete video, [click here](add)

 ![Note Taker video walk through](add)

 The screenshot below displays an example of what the interface looks like when notes have been added.